Rifqio/simple-rag-implementation/assets/employees/Oliver Spencer.md

 ## Other HR Notes
 - Oliver enjoys a strong rapport with team members and is known for organizing regular team-building activities.
-- Participated in Jasa Raharja Putera’s Hackathon in 2022, where he led a project that won “Best Overall Solution.”
+- Participated in BPJS Kesehatan’s Hackathon in 2022, where he led a project that won “Best Overall Solution.”
 - Pursuing AWS Certified Solutions Architect certification to enhance cloud skillset.
-- Has expressed interest in further leadership opportunities within Jasa Raharja Putera and may consider project management roles in the future.
+- Has expressed interest in further leadership opportunities within BPJS Kesehatan and may consider project management roles in the future.